• Menu

 What to ask your barber

-As the name suggests, the High Fade refers to a Fade cut that reaches right to the crown level.
-From that point the hair gets longer, while the lower parts stay short trimmed.
+As the name suggests, the high fade refers to a fade cut that reaches right to the crown level.
+So, from that point, the hair gets longer, while the lower parts stay short-trimmed.

 Source